Forte-Consultancy-Services/Notification-System-Widget/README.md

 3) Go to http://localhost:3000

-4) Adapt to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md).
+4) Adapt to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the top of every code file as a comment.

 # Contributor Code of Conduct